American Indian languages

 In Canada, the Assiniboines are also known as the Stoney Indians, for the same reason.

-In their own language, the Assiniboines call themselves Nakota or Nakoda, which means "the allies."
+In their own language, the Assiniboines call themselves Nakota or Nakoda, meaning "the allies."

 Are the Assiniboines Sioux people?